Uni-Logo

 Data Access

 Zulip: An instant messaging platform (Zulip) is offered for all students to discuss any issues related to the course whether among themselves or with the tutor.
-To join Zulip, we will provide an invitation link soon.
+To join Zulip, click on the invitation link which is also given here.

 Important note: The link on how to join Zulip can only be accessed from within the university network (i.e., use VPN to access the page from home or access the internet via the university eduroam).